Teams

 What I value in colleagues:

-- focus. can focus on a small number of things. doesn’t need to be a part of every project at first. focuses on work topics instead of org and process details. drama-free.
+- focus. can focus on a small number of things. doesn’t need to be a part of every project at first. focuses on work topics of revenue and product instead of org and process details. drama-free.

 Interview example.